The recent Banksy piece in Clacton-on-Sea. Photo via banksy.co.uk

 “We all strive for fame,” said Blaze.
 “If you’ve seen my tag a hundred times, next time you see it in the middle of a field in Cardiff you’ll think, ‘Fuck me, there’s that geezer,’ and I’ve got in your head.
 Banksy now is almost the oblivion because he’s just in your face all day long.
 I don’t agree with everything he’s done, but I take my hat off to him.”

-A Banksy rat in central London (Photo via)
+A Banksy rat in central London.
+Photo via Wikimedia Commons

 These opinions are apparent on the streets.
 Banksy's pieces are often written over by other artists, despite local efforts to preserve them.
-Paul Dizzi Saunders is the director of the London West Bank Gallery.
-He told me: "There's a lot of resentment against him and where graffiti has gone as a result of him, but I think a lot of that just comes down to jealousy."
+Paul Dizzi Saunders, director of the London West Bank Gallery, told me, “There’s a lot of resentment against him and where graffiti has gone as a result of him, but I think a lot of that just comes down to jealousy.”

 Mind you, it’s not like the graffiti community’s thoughts on Banksy really affect how they go about their own business.
 “The people who are still out there hitting it in the streets don’t care what Banksy is doing, and they don’t care about public perception,” said David.
 “None of that is even on their radar.”